 - Sprinkle basil, garlic salt, and grated cheese over meat mixture.
 Mix with your hands just until combined.
 Try not to overwork the meat mixture.

-- Sprinkle about ¼ cup of the bread crumbs over the mixture and gentle work them in.
-If mixture still seems too wet, add more bread crumbs a little at a time and work them in.
+- Sprinkle about ¼ cup of the bread crumbs over the mixture and gently work them in.
+If the mixture still seems too wet, add more bread crumbs a little at a time and work them in.

 - Form mixture into meatballs of whatever size you prefer.